-What is LEGO Therapy?
+What is LEGO-based Therapy?

-LEGO Therapy was developed in 2004 by US psychologist Daniel Goff.
-He was inspired by watching two of his clients with Autism Spectrum Disorder play with LEGO in his waiting room and displaying positive social interactions.
+LEGO®-Based Therapy was developed in the mid-1990s by US paediatric neuropsychologist Daniel LeGoff.
+He was inspired by watching two of his customers with Autism Spectrum Disorder play with LEGO in his waiting room and displaying previous non-demonstrated positive social interactions.

-What are the benefits of Lego Therapy?
+What are the benefits of LEGO®-Based Therapy?

-What happens during a LEGO Therapy session?
+What happens during a LEGO®-Based Therapy session?

-Each child takes on 1 of 3 specific roles to do this:
+Each child takes on 1 of 4 specific roles to do this:

-Can you do LEGO Therapy at home?
+Can you do LEGO®-Based Therapy at home?

 Absolutely!
-Dust off some of those LEGO sets and get the family involved with LEGO Therapy at home.
+Dust off some of those LEGO® sets and get the family involved with LEGO Therapy at home.

 Two, three, or four people can join in this activity with each person taking on a fun role!

-Playing with 3 people
+Playing with 3 people:

-First, choose someone to be the Engineer.
-This person will be the gatekeeper of the LEGO project (the instruction booklet).
+- First, choose someone to be the Engineer.
+This person will be the gatekeeper of the LEGO® project (the instruction booklet).
 The other members of the group are not allowed to see the project book.
 This means The Engineer will need to use their communication skills to describe the pieces needed and how to put them together.

 - The Engineer provides instructions to both the Supplier and the Builder

-- The Engineer will describe the size, shape, colour, how many pieces, and how many bumps the LEGO pieces need
+- The Engineer will describe the size, shape, colour, how many pieces, and how many bumps the LEGO® pieces need.

 - The Engineer will provide instructions for how to build the project.
 For example, the Engineer could say “Put the white piece in the middle of the blue roof” if you were building a house.

-Second, choose someone to be the Supplier.
+- Second, choose someone to be the Supplier.
 This is a pivotal role in the world of construction.

 - The Supplier is responsible for ensuring that they have the correct pieces of LEGO for the Builder

-- The Supplier can ‘check in’ with the Engineer by showing them the LEGO piece and confirming it is correct
+- The Supplier can ‘check-in’ with the Engineer by showing them the LEGO piece and confirming it is correct.

 - If it is correct, they pass it to the Builder

-- If it is incorrect, the Supplier can ask for more information from the Engineer
+- If it is incorrect, the Supplier can ask for more information from the Engineer.

-Last but not least, choose someone to play the most coveted role in the project – the Builder.
+- Finally, choose someone to play the most coveted role in the project – the Builder.

-- The builder is responsible for building the project
+- The Builder is responsible for building the project.

-- The Builder listens to instructions provided by the Engineer for building
+- The Builder listens to instructions provided by the Engineer for building.

-Playing with 2 people
+Playing with 2 people.

-If there are only 2 of you, one person can take on 2 roles.
+- If there are only 2 of you, one person can take on 2 roles.
 For example, one person may be the Supplier and Builder and the other person the Engineer.

-Playing with 4 people
+Playing with 4 people.

-If you have 4 people then the Foreman role can be introduced.
+- If you have 4 people, then the Foreman role can be introduced.
 The Foreman makes sure the team are working together to build their project.
 This person can share encouraging words, compliment others, or help someone with their role.